-2Don't use the elevator.
+2 Don't use the elevator.

 Even if the elevator is operational, an earthquake aftershock, power outage, etc., can cause you to become trapped inside.
 Be sure to avoid the elevator and take the stairs.
-A notice will be posted as soon as the elevators are safe to use again.

 3Keep your garbage at home.